 I hereby certify that this Plan, consisting of text and exhibits, is the Borrego Springs Community Plan and is a part of the San Diego County General Plan, and that it was considered by the San Diego County Planning Commission during nine hearings that occurred from November 6, 2009 through the 20th day of August 2010, and adopted by the San Diego County Board of Supervisors on the 3rd day of August 2011.
+Subsequent to adoption, this plan was amended by the San Diego County Board of Supervisors on the 15th day of May 2013.

+Attest:

+MARK WARDLAW, Director

-Attest: ERIC GIBSON, Director Department of Planning and Land Use
+Department of Planning and Development Services